sftpgo/docs/docs/index.md

 SFTPGo Enterprise is an enhanced version of the open-source SFTPGo, based on its core functionality, and tailored for organizations that require more advanced features, improved performance and a commercially licensed solution.

-SFTPGo Enterprise is currently used in our SaaS offerings and by some customers subscribed to our Enterprise support plan.
-It is set to become generally available in the near future.
-New features are regularly added to the Enterprise version, which may or may not be backported to the open-source version.
+New features are regularly added to the Enterprise edition, which may or may not be backported to the open-source edition.

 Key Enhancements: